sherif1313/3arab-TTS/README.md

 The acoustic model was trained entirely from scratch on Arabic speech data using random initialization, with independently developed training and inference pipelines.

-## Voice Design

-Unlike traditional Arabic TTS systems that require reference audio, the model can generate different speaker styles directly from natural-language voice descriptions without providing a reference recording.
- ##  ⚠️ What's New
- ## Current Version: v2

-- ~553M parameters
-- ~700 hours of Arabic speech
-- 48 kHz audio generation
-- DACVAE latent codec
-- RF-DiT acoustic model

-Due to the limited availability of large-scale open Arabic speech datasets, a significant portion of the training data was collected from publicly available Arabic content and carefully filtered for quality.

-The current release  include integrated audio watermarking.
-SilentCipher watermarking  inference releases without affecting audio quality.

-## The current release demonstrates that open-source Arabic TTS systems can achieve a level of quality and naturalness comparable to many production-grade solutions.
-With over 700 hours of carefully curated Arabic speech and a large-scale RF-DiT architecture, 3arab-TTS establishes a strong baseline for next-generation Arabic speech synthesis.

-## Future versions will focus on:

- improving expressive speech generation

 Installation